Electron diffraction: Plane waves, wavevectors and reciprocal lattice

 For all cases, when the reciprocal lattice points are close to the Ewald sphere (the excitation error is small) the intensity tends to be higher; when they are far away it tends to be smaller.
-The set of diffractions spots at right angles to the direction of the incident beam are called the zero-order Laue zone (ZOLZ) spots, as shown in Figure 7.
+The set of diffraction spots at right angles to the direction of the incident beam are called the zero-order Laue zone (ZOLZ) spots, as shown in Figure 6.
 One can also have intensities further out from reciprocal lattice points which are in a higher layer.
-The first of these is called the First order Laue zone (FOLZ); the series is called by the generic name Higher order Laue zone (HOLZ).
+The first of these is called the first order Laue zone (FOLZ); the series is called by the generic name higher order Laue zone (HOLZ).

-The end result is that the electron wave after it has been diffracted can be written as a integral over different plane waves: